 Repairs and Maintenance

-All repairs and maintenance are handled through the Maintenance and Operations department.
-Requests for repairs or work are submitted by work order to Maintenance and Operations.
+All repairs and maintenance are handled through the Facilities department.
+Requests for repairs or work are submitted by work order to Facilities.
 To submit a work order, go to the college website.
-Click on the Administration tab, then Maintenance and Operations, and then submit a request.
-By submitted a work order, you have implicitly agreed to allow a staff member from Maintenance and Operations into your home, whether or not you are present.
+Click on the Administrative Offices tab, then Facilities, and then submit an online work order.
+By submitted a work order, you have implicitly agreed to allow a staff member from Facilities into your home, whether or not you are present.
 If you have any concerns about this policy, please direct these to the Office of Residence Life.

-It is very important that tenants think carefully about the roommates with whom they wish to rent a house.
+It is very important that tenants think carefully about the students with whom they wish to rent a house.
 Renting a house commits you and your roommates to a legally binding lease agreement, and the financial obligation of paying utility bills in a timely (and fair) manner.
 Disagreements with roommates or differences in living styles are not justification for terminating a lease without the resultant financial responsibilities.

 The Office of Residence Life recommends that potential roommates have frank discussions together about appropriate noise levels, guests, hosting social events, paying utility bills on time, borrowing money for rent or utilities and house cleanliness before signing the lease agreement.